marschall/stored-procedure-proxy/README.md

 --------

 - works with Oracle packages
+- supports different ways of retrieving results
+ - procedures with out parameters
-- works with functions as well as procedures with out parameters
+ - functions with out parameters
+ - database drivers that return `ResultSet`s
 - avoids JDBC metadata
  - works if the database user is not the schema owner
  - works if there are hundreds of visible schemas